 The weather turns up as a subject in its own right in my paintings quite frequently.
-It was inevitable that at some point I should make a painting of a Weather Map.
-In the past few years I have painted the Shipping Forecast, and even used the idea of a weather map to vent my anger, sadness and frustrations about Brexit.
+It was inevitable that at some point I should paint a Weather Map.

 On my weather map I have illustrated some of the facts, for example the hottest, coldest, windiest and wettest places, and also some weather folklore.